Applying Custom Policies

 - Enforcing readiness and liveness probes for all production services.

-- Enforcing spot instance on dev environment for cost savings.
+- Enforcing on-demand instance on production environments for better reliability

 - Enforcing auto shutdown for all dev services.

-Here is a sample policy which enforces auto-shutdown for all services deployed in workspace with env name "dev"
+Here is a sample policy which enforces auto-shutdown for all services deployed in dev environments

 Mutation Policies